torvalds/linux/Documentation/virt/kvm/review-checklist.rst

 1. The patch must follow Documentation/process/coding-style.rst and Documentation/process/submitting-patches.rst.

-2. Patches should be against kvm.git master branch.
+2. Patches should be against kvm.git master or next branches.

 3. If the patch introduces or modifies a new userspace API:
     - the API must be documented in Documentation/virt/kvm/api.rst